- chapter 1

-Matthew opens his Gospel with two chapters telling of the birth and childhood of Jesus, as does Luke.
+Matthew opens his Gospel with two chapters which tell of the birth and childhood of Jesus, as does Luke.
 These are usually known as the infancy narratives.
-Only in the third of the two gospels does the adult Jesus appear.
+Only in the third chapter of these two gospels does the adult Jesus appear.
 Matthew's two opening chapters are quite short, about half the length of those of Luke.

-We will see that Matthew's purpose instead is to describe the origins and roots of Jesus.
-Themes which appear later in the Gospel are certainly present especially in chapter 2, but they are not his main focus.
-The two chapters are quite different so they need to be read separately.
+We will see that Matthew's purpose is instead to describe the origins and roots of Jesus.
+Themes which will appear later in the Gospel are certainly present especially in chapter 2, but they are not his main focus.
+We will find that the two chapters have different aims so we can read them separately.

 We begin by reading through chapter 1.
 We can note how the first half of the chapter is a genealogy (1,1-17) while the second half (1,18-25) tells of the conception and birth of Jesus.

 It is useful to compare 1,1 as found in English Bibles with Mark 1,1 and note the different approach.
 We will have more to say about the first verse and its English translation shortly.